![]() |

 |

 Finally the body is off its frame.
 Nice to have a sound structural body that keeps its shape.
-It would have been all but impossible to lift the body off the frame when the wood was first removed, as it would probably had just sunk into a heap of sheet metal.
+It would have been all but impossible to lift the body off the frame when the wood was first removed, as it would probably just had fallen into a heap of crooked sheet metal.

 |